Fuck-We-Ballerz/DM885/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👷‍♂️ Getting Started
-To run this project, you need Docker and Minikube installed.
+To run this project, you need to install Docker, Minikube, and Helm.
 Docker packages the application with its dependencies.
-Minikube allows running Kubernetes, which manages the application, locally.
+Minikube allows running Kubernetes, which manages the application locally.
+Helm is for Kubernetes deployment.

 Deploying locally has been simplified with the use of VSCode tasks.
 These tasks mimic a real pipeline, efficiently managing the necessary stages of deployment.
-This process includes the creation of secrets, configuration maps, and the building of custom Docker images that are referenced in the Kubernetes YAML files.
+This process includes the creation of helm Charts and the building custom Docker images that are referenced in the Kubernetes YAML files.

 The tasks are designed with inherent dependencies, allowing the execution of a single task to trigger multiple stages, enhancing performance.
-The entire project can be deployed using the `deploy` task.
+The entire project can be deployed using the `Helm Deploy` task.
 However, there are several tasks available for specific needs:

-* `ConfigMaps`: For managing configurations across multiple pods.
-* `Secrets`: For storing sensitive data like API keys, passwords, etc.
 * `Build Grafana`: For creating a custom Grafana image.
 * `Build User`: For creating a custom User service image.
 * `Build Teacher`: For creating a custom Teacher service image.
+* `Deploy Deploy Infrastructure`: For deploying the infrastructure.
+* `Deploy Deploy Monitoring`: For deploying the monitoring.
-* `Init`: For initializing the deployment process.
+* `Deploy Deploy Frontend`: For deploying the frontend.
-* `Deploy`: For deploying the entire project.
+* `Deploy Helm`: For deploying the entire project.

+A minimal values.yaml are provided for the three helm charts: `infrastructure`, `monitoring`, and `frontend`.
+For each of the three helm charts, a values-prod.yaml is provided to overwrite the default values.yaml for production.

-We place a high value on ensuring that the development environment mirrors the production environment, with the only differences being the secrets used and the test data available.
+We value ensuring that the development environment mirrors the production environment.
+The only differences are the values in `values-prod.yaml` and minimal if-statements in the templates.
 The services are configured to persist solely on the server they are run on.

 This separation of environments is achieved by creating two secret configurations: one with hard-coded development secrets, and the other pulling secrets from the pipeline variables.
 This ensures a secure and efficient deployment process.